Zest-studi-o/p04-restaurant-bookings/TESTING.md

     -For the *Home* page, a *Back to top* button is present at the end of the content,(considering screen sizes can vary depending on device used,) and redirects the user to the top of the page where he can access the navigation links;<br>
     -For logged-in clients, the menu contains an additional page, *Booking*, and *Logout* link replaces *Register* and *Login* pages;<br>
        *By testing all these features, it can be affirmed that the user story is accomplished.*<br>
-* **Outcome:** Pass
+* **Outcome:** Pass or Fail

 #### 1B: As a user, I want to see relevant information about the restaurant
 * **Acceptance Criteria:** A site user should be able to see relevant information about the restaurant.
 * **Summary:**
--When a user first visits the website, he is redirected to the *Home* page and a big cover with a noodle with egg dish background is displayed;
+-When a user first visits the website, they are redirected to the *Home* page and an appealing cover is displayed, that ensures the user knows what the page at first sight;
 -The cover also displays information about the welcome with name and slogan of the restaurant;
 -"About us" is a section on the *Home* page that describes the restaurant and another image of the restaurant interior;
 -More information about the restaurant specialities and contact details can be found on the *Menu* and *contact us* pages.

 By testing all these features, it can be affirmed that the user story is accomplished.
-•	Outcome: Pass
+* **Outcome:** Pass or Fail

 #### 1C: As a user, I want the website to have a nice and intuitive design that will match the restaurant's theme